Whitewall tire: Overview

-The availability of whitewall tires was limited in the U.S. during the supply shortages of raw materials during World War II and the Korean War.
+The availability of whitewall tires was limited in the US during the supply shortages of raw materials during World War II and the Korean War.

 Wide whitewall tires reached their height in popularity by the early-1950s.
 The 1957 production version of the Cadillac Eldorado Brougham was fitted with whitewalls that were reduced to a 1" wide stripe floating on the tire sidewall with a black area between this stripe and the wheel rim.
 The whitewall stripe width began to diminish as an attempt to reduce the perceived height of the wheel/tire.
 During the decade, increasingly lower vehicle heights were in vogue.
-During the 1950s, Fender skirts also covered up white wall tires.
+During the 1950s, fender skirts also covered up white wall tires.

-Wide whitewalls generally fell out of favor in the U.S. by the 1962 model year.
+Wide whitewalls generally fell out of favor in the US by the 1962 model year.
 They continued as an option on the Lincoln Continental for some time thereafter but most common were narrower 3/4–1 in stripe whitewalls.
 During the mid-1960s variations on the striped whitewall began to appear; a red/white stripe combination was offered on Thunderbirds and other high-end Fords, and triple white stripe variations were offered on Cadillacs, Lincolns, and Imperials.
 Whitewall tires were a popular option on new cars during the 1950s and 1960s, as well as in the replacement market.
 In some cases, having whitewall tires were a "must have" to get the right look on a car; and for those who could not afford the real deal, add-ons could be installed over the rim of the wheel that could leak if the pressure was too high.

 New tires were wrapped in paper for shipping, to keep the white stripe clean, and for preventing the black of other tires from rubbing on the whitewall side.
 Maintaining a clean sidewall was an issue.
 Some motorists added aftermarket "curb feelers" that were attached at the bottom of the wheel opening lip to help reduce scraping the whitewall tire against curbs.

 By 1968, wide whitewall tires were no longer available on the Chevrolet Corvette; replaced by F70x15 bias-ply nylon cord tires with thin stripes, either a narrow white or narrow red stripe.